aniyomiorg/aniyomi-website/website/src/docs/guides/local-anime-source/advanced.md

 If you don't want to manually create the `details.json` file, you can alternatively use [this tool.](https://aniyomi-local.netlify.app)
 :::

-## Editing episodes details
+## Editing episode details

-Similarly, episode details can be customized with a JSON file.
+Similarly, the details of each episode can be customized with a JSON file.

-To customize the episode details, create a JSON file with the name `episodes.json`.
+To customize the details, create a JSON file with the name `episodes.json`.
 It must be placed within the **Anime** folder.
 The structure of this JSON file will be a list of JSON objects.
 Each JSON object must contain a `episode_number` key and optionally a `name`, `date_upload`, or `scanlator` key.